 - 1. All WECS shall be installed with a tubular, monopole type tower. - 2.
 Color and Finish All wind turbines- that are part of WECS shall be white, grey, or another non-obtrusive color.
 Blades may be black in order to facilitate deicing.
 Finishes shall be matter or non-reflective. - 3.
-Lighting must comply with FAA Advisory Circular 70/7460-1K, as amended, Obstruction Marking and Lighting. - 4.
-Other Applicable Standards:
+Lighting must comply with FAA Advisory Circular 70/7460-1K, as amended, Obstruction Marking and Lighting.

+4. Other Applicable Standards:

-- 567 a.
-Feeder lines, including communications that are equal to or less than 35 kV in 568 capacity, installed as part of a WECS shall be located in the road easement/right 569 of way, and buried [where reasonably feasible].
-These shall not be considered an 570 Essential Service.
-571 b.
+- a.
+Feeder lines, including communications that are equal to or less than 35 kV in capacity, installed as part of a WECS shall be located in the road easement/right of way, and buried [where reasonably feasible].
+These shall not be considered an Essential Service. - b.
 Other signage on site shall comply with the Zoning Ordinance.
-The manufacture's - c.
-Solid and hazardous wastes, including but not limited to crates, packaging materials, damaged or worn parts, as well as used oils and lubricants, shall be removed from the site and disposed of in accordance with all applicable local, state and federal regulations.
+The manufacture's or owner's company name and/or logo may be placed upon the WECS nacelle. - c.
+Solid and hazardous wastes, including but not limited to crates, packaging materials, damaged or worn parts, as well as used oils and lubricants, shall be removed from the site and disposed of in accordance with all applicable local, state and federal regulations. - 5.
+Orderly Development Upon issuance of a Conditional Use Permit, all Commercial WECS shall notify the MN Geospatial Information Office Staff of the project location and details on the survey form specified by the Environmental Quality Board. - 6.
+All WECS shall comply with Minnesota Rules 7030, as amended, governing noise.